-- 01. What percentage of customer complaints / consumer cases are pending as on 31st March 2020? - Around 10%. - 02.
+- 01. What percentage of customer complaints / consumer cases are pending as on 31st March 2022? - Around 3%.
+All these related to routine operations and there are no consumer cases. - 02.
 Does the Company display product information on the product label, over and above what is mandated as per local laws? - The Company provides test/quality certificates along with the product. - Any additional information required is provided to the customers. - 03.
-Is there any case filed by any Stakeholder against the Company regarding unfair trade practices, irresponsible advertising and / or anti-competitive behaviour during the last 5 years and pending as on 31st March 2020? - No cases were filed by any Stakeholder against the Company for the above reasons. - 04.
+Is there any case filed by any Stakeholder against the Company regarding unfair trade practices, irresponsible advertising and / or anti-competitive behaviour during the last 5 years and pending as on 31st March 2022? - No cases were filed by any Stakeholder against the Company for the above reasons. - 04.
 Did the Company carry out any consumer survey / satisfaction trends? - The Company undertakes customer satisfaction surveys periodically.
 The feedback received is compiled and analysed to improve the performance of the company.